Convex clustering via $\ell_1$ fusion penalization: Acknowledgement

-\section{Proof of Theorem~\ref{gen.thm}}
+\subsection{Proof of Theorem~\ref{gen.thm}}

-\subsection{Preliminaries}
+\subsubsection{Preliminaries}

-Here we provide three lemmas that make important contributions to the proof of the theorem.
+Here we provide three lemmas that make important contributions to the proof.
 The first allows us to focus on a compact support, the second established uniform convergence of the sample criterion functions on compact sets, and the third derives useful continuity properties of the population solution.
 The proofs of the lemmas are provided below, after the main argument for Theorem~\ref{gen.thm}.
-All of the results require regularity conditions C1 and C2, which are given in Section~\ref{sec.reg.cond} of the main paper.
+All of the results take advantage of regularity conditions C1 and C2, which are given in Section~\ref{sec.reg.cond} of the main paper.
 In the proof of the lemmas we verify that these conditions can be removed for densities~$f$ that are unimodal and continuous.
 First, we handle the case where the support of density is unbounded.
-By analogy with the term population cluster, we use \textit{sample cluster} to refer to intervals that appear along the path of the sample clustering procedure.
+By analogy with the term population cluster (page~13 of the main paper), we use \textit{sample cluster} to refer to intervals that appear along the path of the sample clustering procedure.
 We follow the traditional approach of using~$\omega$ to denote a general element of the sample space.

 \begin{lemma} For every positive~$\epsilon$, $\delta$ and~$\delta'$, and almost all~$\omega$, there exist a sample cluster $(\widehat L, \widehat R)$, a population cluster $(L,R)$, and a bounded interval~$B_\epsilon$, which depends only on~$\epsilon$, such that, for all sufficiently large~$n$, \begin{enumerate} \item[(a)] $P_{-\infty,\widehat L}\le\epsilon$ and $P_{\widehat R,\infty}\le\epsilon$ \item[(b)] $|\widehat R - R|\le \delta$ and $|\widehat L - L|\le \delta'$ \item[(c)] $(\widehat L,\widehat R)\subseteq B_\epsilon$. \end{enumerate} \end{lemma} \begin{remark} Note that $L$, $R$, $\widehat L$ and~$\widehat R$ depend on~$\omega$, while $B_\epsilon$ does not. \end{remark}